 Other students facing financial difficulties may also be able to request assistance with transport, mandatory equipment or other course related costs.

 Travel support is available to students who travel more than 1.5 miles to their main campus of study.
 The team utilise the walking directions on Google Maps to confirm eligibility for support.
-All students looking for support with travel are asked to apply via the 16-19 Bursary Fund Application Form available from the Advice & Support Centre in the All Saint’s Building.
+All students looking for support with travel are asked to apply via the 16-19 Bursary Fund Application Form available from The Advice Centre in the All Saints' Building.
 Due to the high volume of applications students are expected to cover their own transport costs up to half term, which will then be reimbursed if successfully awarded support.

 Care to Learn

 Care to Learn is intended to help enable young parents under the age of 20 to continue in, and return to, education after the birth of a child by providing funding for childcare whilst the young parent is engaged in a study programme.
-You can apply now at: www.gov.uk/care-to-learn If you would like more information, please visit Learner Services or call 01905 725575 / 743404.
+You can apply now at: www.gov.uk/care-to-learn If you would like more information, please visit The Advice Centre or call 01905 725575 / 743404.

 19+ Discretionary Learner Support (DLS)

 Students 19-23 at the start of their course studying up to a Level 3 Programme and learners over 24 but studying a Programme up to a Level 2 will be assisted by the 19+ DLS portion of the FE-LSF.
 The table divides this cohort into four sections based on the following:

 • If you are over 19 and live ‘at home’ i.e., with parents or guardians, the decision will be based upon your income, also if you have moved out and live alone.

 • If you have moved in with a partner, then we would base our decision upon your joint income- the household income.